 - 1. Audit opinion letter an unmodified opinion on the basic financial statements has been issued.
 This means we have given a "clean" opinion with no reservations. - 2.
-State minimum standards We found no exceptions or issues requiring comment. - 3.
-Management letter No management letter was issued.
+State minimum standards We found no exceptions or issues requiring comment, except as noted on page 22 of the report. - 3.
+No Management Letter was issued.

-Significant Audit Findings
+Significant Audit Matters